allengaller/my-awesome-list/README.md

 * [Code as Craft](http://codeascraft.com/) - By engineers at Etsy.
 * [Zach Holman](http://zachholman.com/) - Writing by Zach Holman.
 * [Speaking.io](http://speaking.io/) - Public speaking thoughts.
+* [One Thing Well](http://onethingwell.org/) - A weblog about simple, useful software.

 ## Books
 *Opened with expectation and closed with profit*